ManjunathKmph/terraform-practise/README.md

 * terraform plan -- Show an execution plan
 * terraform apply -- Builds an infrastructure
 * terraform show -- Inspect the terraform state
+* terraform destroy -- To delete the resources created when we applied the terraform to create it.

 # In order separate two environments, we need to use workspace to separate each other
 * terraform workspace new dev -- To create new dev workspace